Blog

 • How difficult is the tool to set up?

 • The set-up of an analytic tool can often define how useful it is for your business.
 No matter how powerful a digital shelf analytics tool is.
-If it is poorly set-up it will provide low quality data or be difficult for your teams to use.
-Reducing its value to your business.
-Taking the time to set-up a tool properly, and upskilling your teams in its use, will be a vital factor in its success.
+If it is poorly set-up it will provide low quality data or be difficult for your teams to use reducing value to your business.
+A vital factor in the success of the tool can be to take the time to set-up a tool properly and upskill your teams in how to use it.

 • Is the data actionable?

 The alternative to a digital shelf tracking tool is to carry out a manual audit of your digital shelf.
-This is a reasonably straightforward (albeit time-consuming process).
-The steps are:
+This is a a cost-effective and reasonably straightforward (albeit time-consuming) process.
+A set of steps to carry pout a manual digital shelf audit are:

 Define which digital shelf you would like to track